lydiazly/star-path-calculator-flask/README.md

 Returns:

-- `results`: a list of the obtained coordinates and times of the specified equinox or solstice
+- `results`: JSON formatted data contains the obtained coordinates and times of the specified equinox or solstice

 Example: